korjaa/Hantek6022API/README.md

     sudo dpkg -P hantek6022api

-With the device plugged in, run `upload_6022_firmware.py` (installed into `/usr/bin`) to bootstrap the scope for use.
+With the device plugged in, run `upload_firmware_6022.py` once to bootstrap the scope for use.
-You can then write your own programs, or look at the current channel 1 scope trace via `python examples/scopevis.py`.
+You can then look at the scope traces via `capture_6022.py -t 0.01 | plot_from_capture_6022.py`, or write your own programs - look at the programs in `examples` as a start.

 ## It even works under Windows